 MP for Erewash

-Adam Thompson is a Labour (Co-op) MP for Erewash, first elected in 2024.
-He sits on the Science, Innovation and Technology Committee and on the Secure 16 to 19 Academies Bill committee, reflecting an involvement in science and education policy.
-Since entering Parliament, he has held several committee roles.
+Adam Thompson is the Labour (Co-op) MP for Erewash, elected in 2024.
+He sits on the Science, Innovation and Technology Committee and serves on the 16 to 19 Academies Bill committee.
+The available data records these roles but provides no further biographical career details.

 Generated 21 February 2026